Polymer/polymer-resin/README.md

 CONSTANT             | goog.string.Const            | reject
 IDENTIFIER           | none                         | reject

+The definitions of privileged types assume polymer-resin is installed with the [closure bridge][].
+Other [safe type bridges][] may define privileged types differently.

 No processing is applied to custom properties.

-Values that are of the privileged type string type are unwrapped and allowed to reach a builtin attribute alias.
+Values that are of the privileged type are unwrapped and allowed to reach a builtin attribute alias.

 Values that are of other type string types are unwrapped before being filtered.